 Where did you get the idea for your fIrst hotel project?

-I always wanted to live in New York and when the people from the Carlton Arms asked me to decorate a room, I took the opportunity and went.
+When I was younger and traveling all over in affordable hostels in Tokyo, I would think about how I always wanted to live in New York and when the people from the Carlton Arms asked me to decorate a room, I took the opportunity and went.
 The hotel is quite famous for artists so after spending a few months there I realized what a special place it was.
 I asked the owners if I could stay a little longer to photograph each room and make a project on the hotel.
 A few months turned into 2 years.
 I met artists from all over the world and the hotel quickly became my home, the staff my family.
 There was so much creativity roaming around that it was easy to get inspired.

 There’s a big difference between the Carlton Arms and the Alpha-In in Tokyo.
 What triggered this step?

 They are both hotels where a fantasy world is created and I like dealing with places where people go to escape reality.
 I could say that the main part of my art is dealing with escapism and I am interested in documenting people that pursue that feeling.
 The places they go to and people they pay in order to reach this getaway.
 I always wondered if an environment like that gets real when you are a part of it.
 And it does.
 It becomes quite normal.
 In the Carlton Arms I talked to the people who work there, the tourists, the artists that decorated the rooms.
 Before that, a hotel was just a space to sleep overnight.
 After living there for two years I wanted to find other similar places like this.
 So when a Japanese tourist told me about the “Theme Love Hotels” in Japan, I decided I had to see it for myself and moved to Tokyo.

 How did you convince the owners and the girls for shooting at the Alpha-In?